-Twitter.
 This social media platform is useful for reaching out to residents, as well as discovering what is being said about your business and community. #Hashtags supplement your messages when informing people of vacant units and answering any questions people have posted in the area.
-Twitter makes it easy for users to search for related geo-targeted questions about rental properties in specific cities and states, and for you to provide quick answers.
+Twitter makes it easy for users to search for related geo-targeted questions about rental properties in specific cities and states.
+This allows you to provide quick answers.
 You can also search for your business name on Twitter to see what people are saying about you.
 This allows you to respond to feedback, or retweet some of the great things people are saying about your property.

 Tweet 5-8 times per day with articles, photos, announcements, and retweets.

-Instagram.
 This is a great way to show off your property through pictures.
 After all, a picture is worth a thousand words!
 Post photos of your community on Instagram, including new upgrades, attractive amenities, and residents enjoying their time at your property.
-Adding those experience shots will give a different perspective than a basic photo of units and buildings, that renters are more likely to see every day.
+Adding those experience shots will give a different perspective, showing prospects what their everyday lives will look like at your property.

 Post a few times a week.
 Make the photos desirable!

-Pinterest.
-Use Pinterest to share photos of beautifully staged rental units, various floor plans offered, and the amenities people will most care about.
-Make sure to give as much detail as possible in the description, from décor to furniture, allowing the photos to be more easily searchable.
+Use Pinterest to share photos of beautifully staged rental units, various floor plans offered, and the amenities people care about most.
+Make sure to give as much detail as possible in the description.
+From décor to furniture, adding details allows the photos to be easily searchable.
 Pinterest can also be utilized to pin or re-pin different community event ideas, DIY projects for your residents, or anything else specific to your property that would be appreciated by your clientele.

 Pin or re-pin at least once a day.

-YouTube.
 Nowadays, many people would rather see videos than text, or even pictures.
-Utilizing YouTube is a great way to highlight property features and take prospects on a highly desired 360-degree-view tour of your units and other community hotspots.
+Utilizing YouTube is a great way to highlight property features and take prospects on a 360-degree-view tour of your units and other community hotspots.

 Make sure that your YouTube Channel has at least 3-5 videos for people to explore.

-Many of these social media resources can be integrated together using apps like Hootsuite, organizing all of your social streams on one tool.
+Many of these social media resources can be integrated together using apps like Hootsuite to organize all your social streams.
 This allows you to push out posts with one click.
 Connecting your different platforms on one single network makes it easier and more time-efficient.